SkyRousse/Portfolio/README.md

 # _Epicodus Portfolio_

-### _A portfolio site with programming projects completed while Epicodus, 05/27/2016_
+### _A portfolio site with programming projects from intro course at Epicodus, 05/27/2016_

 #### Created By _**Sky Rousse**_